 "Doesn't the same apply to any Whitelighter with charges?
 Three years ago, a warlock breached our defenses because he stole the ability to orb from a Whitelighter.
-I'd argue that Whitelighters are in greater danger because they can't defend themselves.
-At least we have powers to fight if we have to."
+You could argue that Whitelighters are in greater danger because they can't defend themselves.
+At least we have powers to fight, if we have to."

 Moira tapped her fingers and looked around at her fellow Elders before asking, "What will you do if your request is denied?"

-Chris' heartbeat raced with terror.
-Leo had proven beyond a doubt that he was different from his future self, but Chris couldn't banish his fear that history might repeat itself—that his dad would abandon him for the Elders.
-Or, what if Leo didn't wish to leave, but the others gave him no choice?
+Chris' heartbeat raced with anxiety.
+Even though Leo had proven beyond a doubt that he was different from his future self, Chris couldn't banish his fear that history might repeat itself, that his dad would abandon him for the Elders again—this time because they forced him to.

 Chris relaxed and blew out the air that had collected in his lungs in the dreadful pause before Leo's ultimatum.
-Leo flashed him a thumbs up, which Chris returned with his own shaky thumb.
-He strained his ears and caught bits and pieces of the Elders' whisperings.
+Leo flashed him a thumbs up, which Chris returned with his own shaky thumb, then he focused on hearing the Elders' whispers to each other.

 "This is outrageous!
 He can't threaten us and expect to get away with it."